dgwynne/wslv/README.md

 This implements LVGL drivers for the OpenBSD wsdisplay(4) or drm(4) frame buffer devices, and wsmouse(4) devices as a pointer.
-The program connects to an MQTT server, and provides integration between MQTT and LVGL via Lua and the luavgl library.
+The program connects to an MQTT server, and provides integration between MQTT and LVGL via Lua.

 ## But why?